Axelrod-Python/Axelrod/citations.md

 ### 2019

+* "Stability of defection, optimisation of strategies and the limits of memory in the Prisoner’s Dilemma." arXiv preprint arxiv:1911.12112 (2019).
+[ArXiv](https://arxiv.org/abs/1911.12112)
+* Glynatsi, Nikoleta E., and Vincent A. Knight.
+"A systematic literature review of the Prisoner's Dilemma; collaboration and influence." arXiv preprint arXiv:1911.06128 (2019).
+[ArXiv](https://arxiv.org/abs/1911.06128)
+* O'Neil, Daniel A., and Mikel D. Petty.
+"Synthesizing Social Networks with Iterated Prisoners' Dilemma."
+[Proceedings of the International Conference on Modeling, Simulation and Visualization Methods (MSV).](https://csce.ucmss.com/cr/books/2019/LFS/CSREA2019/MSV2345.pdf) The Steering Committee of The World Congress in Computer Science, Computer Engineering and Applied Computing (WorldComp), 2019.
+* Collins, David.
+"A Genetic Algorithm Approach to the Iterated Prisoner’s Dilemma."
+[Undergraduate Research in Natural and Clinical Science and Technology Journal](https://urncst.com/index.php/urncst/article/view/155) (2019): 1-9.
 * Wang, Shiheng, and Fangzhen Lin.
 "Invincible Strategies of Iterated Prisoner's Dilemma."
 Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems.
 International Foundation for Autonomous Agents and Multiagent Systems, 2019.
 [ArXiv](https://arxiv.org/abs/1712.06488)
 * Knight, Vincent A., et al. "Recognising and evaluating the effectiveness of extortion in the Iterated Prisoner's Dilemma." arXiv preprint arXiv:1904.00973 (2019).
 [ArXiv](https://arxiv.org/abs/1904.00973)